Bira/octopus-carnival/_drafts/lphr-scene-06.md

 righteous rebellion, there is no sign.
 They operated under the name "Rose of Kintargo", but have gone completely silent.

 So yeah, things are pretty bad.
-It will be up to the Ravens to round up the survivors here, as any who are still intact are too afraid to take the initiative.
+It will be up to the Ravens to rally the survivors here, as any who are still intact are too afraid to take the initiative.
 Laria is more than willing to help them with that, and she'll start by letting the PCs stay in the bunkroom on the second floor of the building, and